Forklift loading two pallets onto a truck

 When items are palletized correctly, the pallet is stable, reducing the chance of injury to workers.

-Material handling is more efficient, enabling better optimization of warehouse storage, since one key factor is stackability and optimizing transportation.
+Material handling is more efficient, enabling better optimization of warehouse storage, since one key factor in optimizing transportation is stackability.

 Palletizing loads enables better inventory control, as it is easier to monitor each SKU.
 Logistics managers can gauge a product’s stock level at a glance since they will know the number of products stored on each pallet.